Schoolies Week Survival Guide

 fight in a crowd is like a magnet, it draws everyone in to watch, then it turns

 into a cyclone and spills all over the place.

-are about ten times more likely to get king hit at Schoolies Gold Coast than any
+are about ten times more likely to get coward punched at Schoolies Gold Coast than any

 careful of glass bottles flying through the air, and if you're thinking of throwing